kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 the documentation of [GitProjector](https://kluctl.io/docs/template-controller/spec/v1alpha1/gitprojector/) to figure out what is available in `matrix.git`, which is basically just a copy of the individual `status.result` list items.

-## One Preview Environment per Pull Requests
+## One Preview Environment per pull requests
-Another option is to use Pull Requests instead of the underlying Git branches to create preview environments.
+Another option is to use pull requests instead of the underlying Git branches to create preview environments.
 This might be useful if you want to report the status of your preview environment to the pull request, e.g. by updating the commit status when the deployment turns green or red.
-One might also want to post complex status comments, for example the result of the deployment in the form of structured and nicely presented diff.
+One might also want to post complex status comments, for example the result of the deployment in the form of structured and beautiful diff.

 To achieve this, you can use the [ListGithubPullRequests](https://kluctl.io/docs/template-controller/spec/v1alpha1/listgithubpullrequests/) or the [ListGitlabMergeRequests](https://kluctl.io/docs/template-controller/spec/v1alpha1/listgitlabmergerequests/)